When it comes to mixing, the clarity and balance of your track can be significantly impacted by unwanted resonances.

-When it comes to mixing, the clarity and balance of your track can be significantly impacted by unwanted resonances.
 In essence, resonances are prolonged frequencies that stand out or reverberate more than others, often resulting in a mix that feels uneven or harsh.
-Let's delve into the world of resonances to understand their effects on your mixes.

 - Defining Resonance: At its simplest, resonance occurs when a particular frequency is amplified within a mix, causing it to ring out or 'resonate'.
-This is typically a symptom of room acoustics, instrument characteristics, or recording techniques.

 - Negative Impact: While some resonances may be desirable for enhancing certain elements, excessive resonance can muddy your mix, leading to a less professional sound.
 It can distract from the musical content and create audio fatigue in listeners.

 Understanding the nature of resonances and their sources is the first step in creating a mix that is both clean and musically engaging.
-Identifying and mitigating these issues is a critical skill for any music producer looking to achieve a polished sound.
-With purpose-built tools like RESO, you can not only find these pesky frequencies but also fix them effectively, ensuring they don't detract from the overall quality of your music.
+Identifying and solving these issues is a critical skill for any music producer looking to achieve a polished sound.

-The Art of Identifying Problematic Frequencies
+Identifying Problematic Frequencies

 Fire up our plugin REFERENCE as the final plugin on your master channel and import your reference track.
 REFERENCEs level match feature will be engaged by default.
 Loop the chorus of your reference track, as well as the chorus in your own project, and jump back and forth.

-Pay attention to the upper mid range which is where the worst-sounding resonances often lie.
-Do you notice any thin sounding spikes poking through the mix when you compare it to your reference track?
+Pay attention to the upper mid-range, which is where the worst-sounding resonances often lie.
+Do you notice any thin-sounding spikes poking through the mix when you compare it to your reference track?

 If not, great!
 No need to fix a problem that isn’t there.
 If you do hear resonances, it’s time to dive a bit deeper.

-Remember, practice and patience play significant roles in mastering the art of identification.
+Remember, practice and patience play significant roles in mastering the art of resonance identification.
 By leveraging your ears, enhanced by tools like REFERENCE, and supporting your efforts with spectrum analysis, you're well on your way to effectively pinpointing and eliminating those resonant frequencies that can detract from the professionalism of your mix.

-Delving into RESO – Your Solution for Tackling Resonances
+Using RESO: Your Solution for Tackling Resonances

-Hold control on your keyboard then move your mouse around the display in RESO to activate the sweep feature.
-This will slightly boost the frequencies where the mouse is allowing you to seek and destroy the resonances you can hear but you’re not sure exactly where they sit in the frequency display.
+Hold control on your keyboard, then move your mouse around the display in RESO to activate the sweep feature.
+This will slightly boost the frequencies where the mouse is allowing you to seek and destroy the resonances you can hear, but you’re not sure exactly where they sit in the frequency display.

 When you hear a frequency jump out that sounds particularly bad, you’ve found a resonance.
 Sweep through the spectrum in RESO and locate the resonances, double click to create a node on that specific frequency.